The Best Free Xbox Live Games [November 2020]

 Genre: Action-CCG.
 Does not require Xbox Live Gold.

-Genre: Sandbox.
-Requires Xbox Live Gold.
+Genre: Sport-Racing Hybrid.
+Requires Xbox Live Gold for most content.

 Destiny 2 has come a long way since its rocky launch, and with Bungie acting as a standalone developer once again, it has quite the promising future.
 Still, if you’d rather try out a similar free-to-play game with just as much polish, Warframe is the game for you.
 Warframe has been on the market for years now, and has slowly begun to draw a more active audience over the last several years thanks to lots of developer care and free patches.
 With both PvE and PvP options for your combat, a full story-based mission set, and fair, non-pay-to-win elements that make it an obvious download for anyone looking to try out a third-person MMO-esque shooter online.
 Warframe is all about the grind, which helps to keep you coming back to the game again and again to play just one more mission.
 Oh, and the fact that the combat is fast, smooth, and features a Vanquish-esque sliding mechanic helps too.

 Genre: Third-person shooter RPG.
 Requires Xbox Live Gold.